-Council levied no special rates in 2020-21 nor was any expenditure undertaken for any special rates previously levied.
+Council levied no special rates in 2020-21 nor was any • Authorised Officer Register expenditure undertaken for any special rates • Conflicts of Interest Reaister previously levied.

-The list of business activities is contained in Note 2(a) of the financial statements.
+The list of business activities is contained in Note 2(a) of • Councillor Conduct Register the financial statements.
 (Local Government Act 2009 s41)

 There are no significant business activities undertaken by Council in the year years ending 30 June 2021 and 30 June 2020.
-The competitive neutrality principle hasn't been applied to significant business units • Register of Delegations - CEO to Employees and because there are no significant business units.
+The competitive neutrality principle hasn't been applied to significant business units because there are no significant business units.